Geometric Planar Networks on Bichromatic Points: Introduction

-In the \colg{\textsc{Bichromatic Hamiltonian path}} problem, the objective is to find a path in $G(R,B,E)$ that spans all the red and blue points.
+In the \textsc{Bichromatic Hamiltonian path} problem, the objective is to find a path in $G(R,B,E)$ that spans all the red and blue points.
 Equivalently, one would like to find a polygonal chain that connects all the red points and the blue points alternately through bichromatic segments.
 It is not hard to see that a Hamiltonian path exists in $G(R,B,E)$ if and only if $m-1\le n\le m+1$, and if there exists one, it can be computed efficiently, as $G(R,B,E)$ is a complete bipartite graph.
-A more interesting problem is the \colg{\textsc{Non-crossing bichromatic Hamiltonian path}} problem where the objective is to find a non-crossing Hamiltonian path.
-Note that one can construct instances with $m-1\le n\le m+1$, where it is not possible to find any non-crossing Hamiltonian path.
-In Figure~\ref{fig:nohampath}, we demonstrate two such instances.\footnote{In all the figures throughout the paper, we show red (resp. blue) points by squares (resp. disks).} Figure~\ref{fig:nohampath}(a) has eight points where four of them lie on a horizontal line $L$ and the remaining four lie on a line parallel to $L$.
-Notice that, there must be one red and one blue point with degree~$1$.
+A more interesting problem is the \textsc{Non-crossing bichromatic Hamiltonian path} problem where the objective is to find a non-crossing Hamiltonian path.
+Note that one can construct instances with $m-1\le n\le m+1$, for which it is not possible to find any non-crossing Hamiltonian path.
+In Figure~\ref{fig:nohampath}, we demonstrate two such instances.\footnote{In all the figures throughout the paper, we show red (resp. blue) points by squares (resp. disks).} Figure~\ref{fig:nohampath}(a) has eight points, where four of them lie on a horizontal line $L$ and the remaining four lie on a line parallel to $L$.
+Notice that there must be one red and one blue point with degree~$1$.
 One can verify by enumerating all possible paths that there is no non-crossing Hamiltonian path that spans these points.
-The example in Figure~\ref{fig:nohampath}(b) has thirteen points in general position, i.e., no pair of the points are collinear, and also does not admit a non-crossing Hamiltonian path.
+The example in Figure~\ref{fig:nohampath}(b) has thirteen points in general position, i.e., no three points are collinear, and it also does not admit a non-crossing Hamiltonian path.
 Indeed, if $2\le n\le 12$, then for any given $\lfloor{n/2}\rfloor$ red (resp. blue) points and $\lceil{n/2}\rceil$ blue (resp. red) points in general position, there exists a non-crossing Hamiltonian path~\cite{kaneko1}.
 Due to the uncertainty of the existence of non-crossing Hamiltonian paths in the general case, researchers have also considered the problem of finding a non-crossing alternating path of length as large as possible~\cite{KanekoK99,KynclPT08}.
+Recently, Mulzer and Valtr~\cite{MulzerV20} showed that for a set of points in convex position, there is an absolute constant $\varepsilon>0$, independent of $n$ and of the bicoloring of the points, such that $P$ always admits a non-crossing alternating path of length at least $(1+\varepsilon) n$.
+Garcia and Tejel~\cite{garcia2017polynomially} designed polynomial time algorithms for special geometric instances.